 Buffer - FAQ What does Buffer do?
 Buffer is a great tool that will help you in two main ways.
 First, you can write a bunch of posts at one time, and choose which social profiles to send them to, and then Buffer will spread them out throughout the day or week so that you don't have to be at a computer all the time in order to have a social media presence.
 Second, since we shorten your links for you, we are able to provide more analytics than if you just were to post to Twitter or Facebook directly.
 For example, we can tell you exactly how many folks clicked on each of your links.
 There are a few simple steps to getting set up.

+In-Depth Look Inside the Twitter World Turn Social Intelligence Into Smart Crisis Prevention Find out how to prevent a social media crisis and protect your brand's reputation with your most powerful PR tool: social intelligence.
+How to Get Social Media Influencers Talking About Your Brand 6 tips to help you identify and build strong relationships with social influencers.
 Rock Paper Scissors for Digital Businesses The growth of Social Media has elevated identity, privacy and big data to become vital topics for CIOs and CMOs of online businesses.
 Looking deeper into legislative, consumer and technology trends, I see the challenges for the post-digital organization as: Privacy, Ownership and Persistence.
 'Rock, Paper, Scissors' provides a handy metaphor to describe the challenges faced by post-digital businesses.
 (January 2013) Pre-Digital Ro-Sham-Bo As recently as 15 years ago, most personal information of value such as the record of our birth, our health records and our tax history, were preserved on Paper - in books, journals and government and business archives.

+Understanding the Digital Natives They see life as a game.
+They enjoy nothing more than outsmarting the system.
+They don’t trust politicians, medias, nor brands.
+They see corporations as inefficient and plagued by an outmoded hierarchy.
 How To Master The Fine Art Of Small Talk Small talk gets a bad reputation.
 To avoid this allegedly meaningless drivel, people skip networking events.
 Or, almost as bad, they attend, but talk to the three people they already know.
 This is shortsighted, says Debra Fine, author of The Fine Art of Small Talk.
 "Small talk is the appetizer for any relationship," she says, and people like to do business with those with whom they’ve established common ground.